Unique concerns with some groups of plants:

 The ideal planting time for these sort of plants is after the first couple of rains of the cool season(autumn/winter) and then they would still get more rain during the remainder of the cool season, at least in a normal rainfall season/year.
 That way you can minimize additional watering beyond the initial planting ground soaking.
 But that's just an ideal.
 Planting anytime can still work with appropriate care.

 Also, as mentioned briefly a few paragraphs above, micro-sprays or micro-streams are good options for watering medium to tiny areas, if drip isn't used.
-The advantage of these includes focused watering for small areas down to a few inches, and, less material being used compared to pvc pipe systems, though typically a little more maintenance is required, though infrequent, with the irrigation parts, as they can occasionally get out of adjustment, or get clogged, which you can simply open up to let the water flush, then put back on.
+The advantage of these includes focused watering for small areas from twelve feet down to a few inches, and, less material being used compared to pvc pipe systems, though typically a little more maintenance is required, though infrequent, with the irrigation parts, as they can occasionally get out of adjustment, or get clogged, which you can simply open up to let the water flush, then put back on.